 The Company calculates earning or loss per share ("EPS") in accordance with ASC Topic 260, Earnings per Share, which requires the computation and disclosure of two EPS amounts, basic and diluted.
 Basic EPS is computed based on the weighted average number of shares of common stock outstanding during the period.
-Diluted EPS is computed based on the weighted average number of shares of common stock outstanding plus all potentially dilutive shares of common stock outstanding at December 31, 2013 and 2012.
+Diluted EPS is computed based on the weighted average number of shares of common stock outstanding plus all potentially dilutive shares of common stock outstanding during the period.
+The Company has no dilutive shares outstanding at December 31, 2013 and 2012.